jpaulm/fbp-tutorial-filter-file/README.md

 ![Diagram showing filter](docs/Step2.png)

-In this example the filter will use a precoded FBP component called StartsWith, which takes a character string as its parameter (specified using an IIP), and whose output port names are ACC and REJ.
+For the purposes of this tutorial, we will specify that the records read by the 'read' process need to be selected by matching on the first character.
+As it happens, there is a precoded, reusable FBP component called StartsWith, which takes a character string as its parameter (specified using an IIP), and whose output port names are ACC and REJ.
+We will therefore associate this component with the filter block, using the Choose Component/Subnet Class function provided for DrawFBP blocks.
+This function is provided by DrawFBP for both the Java and C# language choices.